mackenziekbrooks/dci102-f21-humanitiesdata/docs/assignments.md

 **Specifications:**

+* Draft due Mondayh, November 4 at 9am.
-* Due Monday, October 19th, at 9am.
+* Final version due Monday, November 8th, at 9am.
 * 750-1000 words.
 * Posted to your website in a designated project section.
 Turn in the link to this page on Canvas.
 * Address the following: